-There was originally a fourth Barkley son, Eugene Barkley, portrayed by Charles Briles, who appeared in eight episodes of the first season.
-Briles was forced to leave the show midway through the first season because in real life he was drafted by the U.S Army.
+There was originally a fourth Barkley son, Eugene (Charles Briles), who appeared in eight episodes of the first season.
+Briles was forced to leave the show midway through the first season because he was drafted by the U.S. Army.
 After leaving the regular cast, Eugene never returned in later seasons, even when Briles mustered out of the Army, and basically, Eugene was never really referred to again.

 The series was loosely based on the Hill Ranch, which was located on the western edge of Calaveras County in California.
 Lawson Hill started the ranch and ran it until his death in 1861.
 He and his wife Euphemia had four children, three sons and one daughter.

-In every episode where Nick is a spectator in a court-case, he interrupts the court to speak his peace, which always gets him into trouble with the judge who is presiding.
+In every episode where Nick (Peter Breck) is a spectator in a court case, he interrupts the court to speak his peace, which always gets him into trouble with the judge who is presiding.
 In later episodes throughout the series, this took on a comedic tone, as the viewer knew that it was only a matter of time before Nick would voice his displeasure.

-With the February 6, 2012, death of Peter Breck (Nick) and the June 12, 2016 death of Charles Briles (Eugene; only eight appearances during the first season), there are only two regular or recurring cast members with more than 20 appearances on the show, Lee Majors (Heath) and Linda Evans (Audra Barkley).
+With the February 6, 2012, death of Peter Breck (Nick) and the June 12, 2016 death of Charles Briles (Eugene; only eight appearances during the first season), there are only two regular or recurring cast members with more than twenty appearances on the show, Lee Majors (Heath) and Linda Evans (Audra).

 Linda Evans went over every Saturday to Barbara Stanwyck's house to work on the scenes together to the point where Linda began to think of Barbara as her mother.

-Of all of the leading actors of the show Barbara Stanwyck was the only one nominated for an Emmy.
-She was nominated during each of the first three seasons of the show and won her first nomination.
+Of all of the leading cast members, Barbara Stanwyck was the only one nominated for an Emmy.
+She was nominated during each of the first three seasons of the show, and won her first nomination.

-The exterior shot of the Barkley house shown in the opening theme is the same house exterior used for Tara in Gone with the Wind (1939).
+The exterior shot of the Barkley house shown in the opening theme was the same house exterior used for Tara in Gone with the Wind (1939).